 Pangumbahan beach is famous of its Sea Green Turtle (Chelonia mydas) Conservatory.
 There are several similar conservatories in other parts of Java island, but this one is the easiest to reach.

 Every night green turtle females come ashore to dig nests and lay their eggs in the soft sand.
 The darker the night, the more sea turtle come.
 Hence, only few female turtles come during full moon.
-As a tourists, we are allowed to come and watch them lay eggs, but we are strictly prohibited turning on flashlights.
+You can join the guided tours to watch these turtles lay eggs, but you are strictly prohibited to turn on flashlights.

 There are 7 posts along the beach, from Pangumbahan until White Sand beach.
 Each post is watched by a staff every night.
 These staffs wait and guard until the female turtle finish laying their eggs, then they mark the place.
 The staff will dig the eggs in the morning and move them to nursery.

 The nursery itself looks like a sand box.
 The staffs group eggs into